ErrorCraft/minecraft-stuff/concepts/entity modifiers.md

 ### `minecraft:set_hunger`

 Sets the hunger of a player.
-(Figure out a way to set saturation, maybe something like a `minecraft:set_saturation` or `minecraft:set_hunger_saturation` function?)

 **`hunger`:** A number provider.
 Specifies the hunger to set.